 - 1. Individual entries are to be placed for display in a three-ring notebook for competition. - 2.
 Identification should follow the taxonomy included in www.bugguide.net. - 3.
 Each exhibitor is required to identify the notebook by placing a Title Page in the front of the notebook bearing the exhibitor's name, county or district and class.
 The number of orders, specimens and families (required in Intermediate and Advanced classes) must also be included on the Title Page. - 4.
 Species pages should be grouped according to order and should include one page per species. - 5.
 Date, common name, full county name, state abbreviation and collector name should be included for each species. - 6.
 If picture is taken on different dates/localities include information for both.
 A statement describing the host plant/habitat should be included. - 7.
 A divider page is to be placed in front of each order of insects with the order name printed on the tab for the page and also on the front of the divider page. - 8.
 For the Intermediate and Advanced classes, insects are also to be grouped by family behind each order divider. - 9.
 List on a sheet of paper how many years you have been in this division of the project and what you did this year to improve your project if you have been in for more than one year.
 Place the paper just behind the Title Page in the front of your notebook. - 10.
-Refer to the publication "Entomology Collection Notebook Guidelines" on the Kansas 4-H Entomology web page for more detailed rules for exhibiting.
+After the first year in Entomology, all 4-H members need to add an 8 1⁄2 by 11-inch sheet of paper to their Photo Collection Notebook that states what they did to improve their notebook for the current year.
+This should include how many new insect photo pages were added to the Notebook (please list), how many insect photo pages were replaced in the Notebook (please list), and number of new orders and/or families added to the Notebook.
+Other optional things that could include are number of insects photographed for the year, number of new Orders added this year,